-If you are also the one who has missed the payment of LIC premium within the date due, then do not worry.
+If you are also the one who has missed the LIC Premium payment within the date due, then do not worry.
 This is because LIC provides a grace period for LIC premium payment during which you can pay the premium of your LIC policy without paying interest on it.Read more

-As mentioned earlier, these policies are long term in nature; hence most of you purchase a regular premium payment plan.
+As mentioned earlier, these policies are long-term in nature; hence most of you purchase a regular premium payment plan.
 However, the regular premium payment policy as well comes in the variant of limited payment.

 According to the limited premium payment version, you do not have to pay the premium throughout the policy term.
 In place of that, you do the payment of the premiums only for a limited number of years of the entire policy term.